 In April 2012, we entered into an employment agreement with Mr. Shuster, pursuant to which he currently serves as our Chief Executive Officer.
-The term of the employment agreement ends three years from the date of GSE Approval (which occurred in January 2013) or, if later, two years following a "change in control" (which is substantially the same as the definition in the 2012 Stock Incentive Plan (the "2012 Plan") as discussed below under "- Potential Payments Upon Termination of Employment or Change in Control - Change in Control") unless terminated earlier pursuant to the terms of the employment agreement.
+The term of the employment agreement ends three years from the date of GSE Approval (which occurred in January 2013) or, if later, two years following a "change in control" (which is substantially the same as the definition in the 2012 Stock Incentive Plan (the "2012 Plan") as discussed below under "- Potential Payments Upon Termination of Employment or Change in Control") unless terminated earlier pursuant to the terms of the employment agreement.
 Since the GSE Approval, Mr. Shuster's annual base salary has been \$600,000, and during the employment period, he is eligible for an annual cash bonus, with a target annual bonus opportunity of 100% of his annual base salary, conditioned on the attainment of certain performance conditions and the discretion of the Board.
 For the period between April 2012 and the GSE Approval, Mr. Shuster was paid a base salary of \$20,000 per month.
 In addition, during the employment period, Mr. Shuster will receive employee benefits on a basis no less favorable than those provided to our other senior executives, including participation in the Company's executive cash perquisite program, at the rate of \$38,400 in 2014.
 We also granted Mr. Shuster certain equity awards pursuant to our 2012 Plan.
 Mr. Shuster's 2014 equity awards are described and quantified below under the heading "- Grants of Plan-Based Awards for 2014."
 Beginning in 2015, Mr. Shuster is eligible to receive equity grants under the Company's 2014 Omnibus Incentive Plan ("2014 Plan") when such grants are made to other senior executives.
 In addition, Mr. Shuster is eligible to receive certain severance benefits, including enhanced severance benefits if there is a qualifying termination of employment within two years following a "change in control."
-See below under "- Potential Payments Upon Termination of Employment or Change in Control" for a description o
+See below under "- Potential Payments Upon Termination of Employment or Change in Control" for a description of the severance benefits that Mr. Shuster would have been eligible to receive as of December 31, 2014.